 Webinars help to find potential clients, increase brand awareness and generate leads.
 But to get good results, webinars require thorough planning and active promotion.
-This article offers a list of 35 webinar promotion ways to help you advertise webinars and gather as many registrations as possible.
+This article offers a list of 35 webinar promotion tools to help you advertise webinars and gather as many registrations as possible.

 An email campaign is one of the most effective ways of promoting a webinar.
 People that have left you their emails have interacted with you at least once.
 They might have attended previous webinars, subscribed to blogs, or downloaded materials.
 So, they are sure to be more willing to register for webinars than those who do not know you.

 It is a bad idea to buy subscribers’ databases.
 An email campaign is targeting people that have never subscribed to your service.
 This results in your emails being treated as spam and does provide any real growth.

 Be sure to add information about your webinar to your email signature.
 It could contain a webinar name, a link to the registration page, or some appealing offer.
 This way, you will inform people about your webinar in a non-intrusive manner.